 I’ve never visited the Sistine Chapel.
 Until I do, I think this is the most photogenic ceiling I’ve ever seen:

-After the Cathedral we went to pub for a beer, then headed to dinner at an Indian restaurant where Tim joined us, as well as Olivia, a friend of Pearce and Laura’s.
+After the Cathedral we went to a pub for a beer, then headed to dinner at an Indian restaurant where Tim joined us, as well as Olivia, a friend of Pearce and Laura’s.

 London tourists & Wicked: Wednesday, January 31